 Most AP teams discover, when they map themselves against the table, that the gap they're trying to close is two layers wide rather than one.
 They have scanned PDFs and need structured records; they have searchable PDFs and need line items across varied vendors.
 The data-capture layer is where the largest practical jump in that gap usually happens — it's the layer that changes what's possible from "open the file and look at it" to "load the data and act on it."

-The most common honest decision a reader walks away with after a comparison like this one: they sit at OCR or parser output and need to move to data capture, or they sit at data capture and don't need to move to AP automation.
+The most common honest decision a reader walks away with: they sit at OCR or parser output and need to move to data capture, or they sit at data capture and don't need to move to AP automation.
 Naming the layer is most of the work; the tool category to shop in falls out of it.

 Extract invoice data to Excel with natural language prompts